 Car Parking

-There is a car park at the ground, at the rear of the Main Stand though as there is only one entrance and exit gate getting away after a game is time consuming.
+There is a car park at the ground, at the rear of the Main Stand.
+Keep in mind that as there is only one entrance and exit gate, getting away after a game can be time consuming.

 Arriving in Belfast at Great Victoria Street Railway Station or Europa Bus Centre

-There is a taxi rank directly outside the terminal building, and Airport Express Service 600 runs direct to Belfast City centre at regular intervals, however there is no direct bus link to The Oval from either the Airport or the City Centre.
+There is a taxi rank directly outside the terminal building, and the Airport Express Service 600 runs direct to Belfast City centre at regular intervals, but there is no direct bus link to The Oval from either the Airport or the City Centre.

 Official Matchday Programme £3.